The Team

 Noga Tsur, PhD

-Dr. Noga Tsur is a senior lecturer (tenured) at the School of Social Work, Tel Aviv University.
-Dr. Tsur has completed her PhD at Tel Aviv University, where she studied the close link between awareness to bodily and emotional signals.
+Prof. Noga Tsur is a senior lecturer (tenured) at the School of Social Work, Tel Aviv University.
+Prof. Tsur has completed her PhD at Tel Aviv University, where she studied the close link between awareness to bodily and emotional signals.
 She has conducted three postdoctoral fellowships: in Ben Gurion University, Tel Aviv University, and Harvard University.

 Main interests: